briangonzalez/calle-app/README.md

 - Make icons, colors, etc. more consistent
 - Lint code and write tests
 - Consolidate crowded map markers
-- Add ability to get directions, view tweets about trucks, etc.
+- Add ability to get directions to truck, view tweets about truck, etc.
 - Improve accessibility
 - More rigid to vertical grid
 - Use hashbang to anchor to trucks